DC-BENCH: Dataset Condensation Benchmark: Appendix

 \subsection{Hyperparameters}

 For all synthesis based methods, we use the default parameters given by the authors in their original paper.
 E.g. For DC and DSA, we run it for 1000 iterations.
 The only change we make in order to have them scale up to IPCs larger than 50 is setting inner loop and outer loop to both 10 which are not given by the original authors.
 For DM, we run the condensation method for 20,000 iterations which is the same as the author.
 For TM, we use the condensed dataset provided by the author whose exact settings can be found in \cite{cazenavette2022dataset}.
-For Kmeans-emb, we use the Kmeans implementation inside scikit-learn which is a publicly available library with maximum 300 iterations.
+For K-Center, we use the Kmeans implementation inside scikit-learn which is a publicly available library with maximum 300 iterations.
 In order to generate the embedding features for the image, we create a random ConvNet model and train it with 1 epoch using the whole dataset.
 For CIFAR10/100, we use a 3 layer ConvNet, for TinyImageNet, we use a 4 layer ConvNet as suggested by \cite{zhaodm}.
+For the augmentation used to generate the synthesis dataset, we keep it the same as the original author, e.g. no augmentation for DC, DSA augmentation for DSA, DM and TM, ZCA preprocessing for KIP.